piotrkluz/junit5-api-example/readme.md

 ## How to run test API:

-Make sure you have installed Node.js, and run command (in project directory):
+Make sure you have installed Node.js.
+Run command (in project directory):
 ```bash
 npx json-server -w WH.json
 ```